PhishrNet/about/README.md

 ## History of Phishr.Net

-Phishr.Net won 1st prize of Hacksmith v1.0
+Phishr.Net won a prize at Hacksmith v1.0

   > HackSmith v1.0 is a first of its kind infosec hackathon held in Singapore.
 The objective of this hackathon is to promote Singapore's infosec tools development culture.